 If you are interested in serving as a Procedural Advocate, please contact the Director of Student Conduct & Community Standards, Carl Lohmann, email@example.com

 Frequently Asked Questions

-Q: What are my rights and responsibilities as a Utica College student?
+Q: What are my rights and responsibilities as a Utica University student?

-Utica College is a community, and every member of our community shares responsibility for its continued well being.
+Utica University is a community, and every member of our community shares responsibility for its continued well being.

-As a Utica College Student, you have the right to expect a campus environment that supports your learning and personal growth.
+As a Utica University Student, you have the right to expect a campus environment that supports your learning and personal growth.
 At the same time, we expect that you will be guided by the values that we deem fundamental to our mission - values such as integrity, respect for others, and a commitment to intellectual and personal growth in a diverse community.
-These values are reflected in the Student Rights and Responsibilities and Code of Student Conduct sections of Utica College’s student handbook.
-The Utica College catalog includes additional information regarding issues of academic integrity.
+These values are reflected in the Student Rights and Responsibilities and Code of Student Conduct sections of Utica University’s student handbook.
+The Utica University catalog includes additional information regarding issues of academic integrity.

 Q: What is the Code of Student Conduct?

-- Abide by College policies, rules, and regulations.
+- Abide by University policies, rules, and regulations.

 - Act responsibly and respectfully in your relationships and interactions with others.

 - Act with integrity in your academic work and as you participate in other activities.